Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 The size of a list is not fixed: lists grow in size as more elements are added.

 Java has many classes for implementing lists, all subclasses of `java.util.List<E>`.
-They can be used in Takamaka, but not as fields of a storage class.
-For that,
-Takamaka provides an implementation of lists with the storage class `io.takamaka.code.util.StorageLinkedList<E>`.
+They cannot be used in Takamaka that, instead, provides an implementation of lists with the storage class `io.takamaka.code.util.StorageLinkedList<E>`.
 Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in a Hotmoka node, *as long as only